mvdnbrk/laravel-postmark-webhooks/README.md

 The service provider will automatically register itself.

+This package will log all incoming webhooks to the database by default.
 Run the migrations to create a `postmark_webhook_logs` table in the database:

 ``` bash
 php artisan migrate
 ```
+> If you want to disable database logging you can set `POSTMARK_WEBHOOKS_LOG_ENABLED=false` in your `.env` file.

 ## Setup webhooks with Postmark